case study

 Final experience

-Their parts marketing staff can run reports by category and type showing what data needs to be enriched.
+Their parts marketing staff can run reports by category and type, showing any data in the ecosystem that needs to be enriched.
 Salespeople can log on to see orders and intervene when necessary.
 Everyone is more confident in accuracy and spending less time repeating manual tasks, reducing opportunity for error.

-With this project, Hyster-Yale not only solved the problems of today; they began preparation to solve the problems of tomorrow.
+With this project, Hyster-Yale not only solved the problems of today; they got more prepared to solve the problems of tomorrow.
 In the future, their clean data can be syndicated into whatever channels their technicians, owners, and operators are using—be that shopping for parts through ecommerce marketplaces or repairing machines using virtual reality.

 home page screen

-They have the infrastructure in place to deploy multi-store experiences with geo-specific product offerings between the Americas, EMEA, Brazil, and Asia Pacific.
+Hyster-Yale now has the infrastructure in place to deploy multistore experiences with geo-specific product offerings between the Americas, EMEA, Brazil, and Asia Pacific.
 Administrators across each region are empowered to create unique experiences that account for product availability, import/export tariffs, shipping lead times, and more.

 41%